foo123/HAAR.js/Readme.md

 ###How To use
-You can use the __existing openCV cascades__  (with minor limitations, see below)  to build your detectors.
+You can use the __existing openCV cascades__  to build your detectors.

 To do this just transform the opencv xml file to javascript or json format using the haartojs (php) tool (in cascades folder)